Rampastring/WorldAlteringEditor/README.md

 ## State of the project

 The editor includes practically all tools present in FS/FA2 and a significant number of new ones.
-Many familiar tools have also been improved with significant quality-of-life improvements.
+Many familiar tools have been improved with significant quality-of-life improvements.
-These improvements make it much more efficient to create maps with WAE than the old FS/FA map editors.
+These improvements make it much more efficient to create maps with WAE than the old FS/FA2 map editors.

 New functionality and helpful features are being constantly added to make the mapping experience smoother and more efficient.
+Some examples include a zoom function, a new, powerful trigger editor interface, and a terrain generator for rapid detailing of large areas.

-Graphically the editor is better than FS/FA2 aside from lacking voxel support and requiring a higher-end system.
-However, if you do have a powerful system, the editor runs far more smoothly than the older editors.
+Graphically the editor is more demanding than FS/FA2, but can also utilize modern hardware much more efficiently, meaning that if you have a decently modern computer, WAE achieves far smoother performance with better graphical quality than the old editors.

 ## System requirements